 Fans baffled by Madonna’s 3D model of her vagina in new series of NFTs

+Madonna: Fans baffled by pop star’s 3D model of her vagina in new series of NFTs

 ‘Just when you thought it couldn’t get more bizarre,’ one fan tweeted